WHAT TO DO IN MOSTAR – 1 OR 2-DAY ITINERARY

-You can enjoy the views from the mosque grounds (entrance is around 3€), but you can also climb the 88 steps of the minaret for panoramic views of Mostar for an entrance fee of about 6€ and if you have one day in Mostar you will have enough time to pay it a visit.
+- You can also climb the 88 steps of the minaret for panoramic views of Mostar for an entrance fee of about 6€, and if you have one day in Mostar you will have enough time to visit it.

 Stroll the Neterva River

 Wondering what I have a thing with rivers – yes, it may sound weird, but I love a nice river.
-And for the longest time, my favorite river was the Aare River in Switzerland – but the Neterva River is among my top 5 most beautiful rivers.
+And for the longest time, my favorite river was the Aare River in Switzerland – but the Neterva River is among my top 5 of the most beautiful rivers.
 It runs through Croatia and Bosnia-Herzegovina.
-The current is fast, the water color is beautiful… and you can stroll along it.
+The current is fast, the watercolor is beautiful… and you can stroll along it.

 Unfortunately, you cannot always walk right next to the river, but take your time and head out to the less crowded places to walk alongside it.
-If you just stay a few hours in the town you will probably not have enough time to do so, but with one day in Mostar that should be on your itinerary.
+If you stay a few hours in the town, you will probably not have enough time to do so, but with one day in Mostar, that should be on your itinerary.

 Swim in the Neterva River